A Quick Guide on Marketing Automation Tools For Small Businesses

 The Top Marketing Automation Tools for SMBs

 Marketing moves your audience along your conversion funnel.
 It gets you in front of prospects (local search placement, PPC advertising, content promotion, SEO) and turns those prospects into leads.
-Lead nurturing goes into email (in marketing automation, email is very important), website content, social media engagement, and ultimately, converting leads into sales.
+Lead nurturing goes into an email (in marketing automation, email is very important), website content, social media engagement, and ultimately, converting leads into sales.

 All claim the “all-in-one” crown for automated marketing solutions.